 However, the court hereby specifically reserves jurisdiction to review and modify the time-sharing schedule as the child grows older.
-The evidence at trial did not address the age appropriate needs of the child as the child grows older, start school, and otherwise develops over time.
-If the parents cannot agree upon appropriate changes to the time-sharing schedule as the child grows older, it will nevertheless have to be changed as the child grows up.
+The evidence at trial did not address the age appropriate needs of the children as the children grow older, start school, and otherwise develops over time.
+If the parents cannot agree upon appropriate changes to the time-sharing schedule as the children grow older, it will nevertheless have to be changed as the children grow up.
 Therefore, the court reserves jurisdiction to change the time-sharing schedule.
 Consequently, the parties may request the court to change the time-sharing schedule by motion and a notice of hearing rather than a supplemental petition alleging a substantial change in circumstances.